The Natural Alternative to Provera

 - Info from the Provera website

 More important than reading the whole article is that I want to list the adverse reactions listed on their site first.
 This is often what women are looking for on our site.
-Also, I would like to note that the progesterone creams NOT progestins, listed on our site are natural and bio-identical to the progesterone your body would make if it were functioning at a higher, healthier level.
-You may make wild choices for yourself without worry but there are “little-ones” to consider as well when you are trying to get pregnant or maintain pregnancy.
+Also, I would like to note that the progesterone creams NOT progestins listed on our site are natural and bio-identical to the progesterone your body would make if it were functioning at a higher, healthier level.
+You may make wild choices for yourself without worry but there are “little-ones” to consider as well when you are trying to get pregnant or maintain a pregnancy.

 Here are the adverse reactions (depo-provera side effects aka What are the real costs involved in taking depo-provera?)
 Depoprovera.com says: